 Hey, I’m Jo, a travel blogger, freelance travel writer and passionate explorer.
-For the last two years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
+For the last four years I’ve been travelling slowly around Europe, running my business on the road while exploring different places, experiencing other cultures, and trying lots of delicious food and wine.
 The Road to Wanderland is the home of my travel stories.
 Here you’ll, Read More

-Here goes… Read More
+Here are my highlights.
+Read More